Where is Sardinia?

 A bit of geography

-Do you actually know where is Sardinia?
-You see, not many people outside the Mediterranean basin have any idea of where is Sardinia.
-Perhaps, some in northern Europe do – thanks to mama Ryanair who brought many flights here.
+You see, not so many people outside the Mediterranean basin have any idea of “where is Sardinia?”.
+Some in northern Europe have a vague idea – thanks to mama Ryanair who brought many here with its cheap flights.

 So, let me clarify a few things for you and explain where is Sardinia and give you some basic facts.